 Despite 60 years of stern reminders from Smokey Bear, wildfires are scorching more and more of America lately.
 About 2.9 million acres burned each year across the U.S. between 1985 and 1995, but since then, the average has jumped to 6.5 million acres annually, including a massive 9.2 million acres that burned nationwide in 2012, which was the highest total on record until 10.1 million acres burned in 2015.

 It's enough to give the impression — contrary to what Smokey says — that we may have lost our knack for preventing forest fires.
 Either that, or the fires are just getting worse.

 "We are seeing a significant trend," says Rick Ochoa, fire weather program manager at the National Interagency Fire Center in Boise, Idaho.
 "Over the last 10, 12 years, fire activity has been much higher than normal."

 The problem isn't that we're losing our touch, though.
 In fact, it's partly that we're a little too good at fighting wildfires: By oversuppressing them for decades, people disrupted natural fire cycles and let too much wildfire fuel build up.
 Forestry managers now light controlled burns to clear out this excess debris.

 More people also now live near forests than in the past, raising both the stakes and chances of a fire.
-From 2001-2012, humans started six times more wildfires than lightning did.
+From 2001 to 2012, humans started six times more wildfires than lightning did.
 Backyard burn piles and arson are two of the top human causes, although cigarettes, campfires and catalytic converters are also often to blame.
-California's 87,000-acre La Brea Fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.
+California's 87,000-acre La Brea fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.